 The Book of Kells is an illuminated Latin manuscript of the four Gospels.
 While scholars don’t know for certain, it was likely created on the remote island of Iona in the Inner Hebrides, and later brought to the monastery at Kells, Ireland.
 Made from the finest vellum and painted with inks and pigments from around the world (including lapis lazuli from Afghanistan), the book is almost indescribable in its loveliness, with designs that are convoluted, ornate, sinuous, and dreamlike in their complexity.
 Many have called it the most beautiful book in the world.

-I remember that when I saw the Book of Kells at Trinity College in Dublin a number of years ago, I felt nearly overwhelmed by it.
+I remember that when I saw the Book of Kells Exhibition at Trinity College in Dublin, I felt nearly overwhelmed by it.
 Before you get to the book itself, you walk through exhibits where the light is dim and the walls contain enlarged images of the book’s pages, backlit so that you can see every detail.
 There are all the images you would expect to see in an illuminated manuscript—pictures of Christ and the saints—and ones that surprise and delight, from mythical creatures like dragons and sea serpents to playful cats, darting dogs, and even mice fighting over a piece of communion bread.
 The sensuous colors leap off the pages, brilliant blues and reds and golds and greens interwoven in complex knots and swirling ribbons.

 Most curious of all is this: some of the decorations in the Book of Kells are so ornate that they can only be fully seen with a magnifying glass, even though such lenses were not available at the time the book was created.